• Charging

 There’s a free version, that allows you to do basically everything you may need.
 Zap Map ‘map’ has a bewildering number of pins because it shows all the available chargers, even the slowest 3kW chargers.
 You can filter these out to show only rapids.
 It shows you the cost and the availability (according to the charger itself) plus the hours or days since the last charge.
 Users often report chargers that are out of action.
 This gives you an idea of how reliable and/or busy the charger is.

-The plus and premium version cost £29.99 and £47.99 per year, and give you a few extra features, like What3words navigation, enhanced filters and charger ratings to help you avoid the less reliable chargers.
+The premium version costs £29.99 per year, and give you a few extra features, like What3words navigation, filters that show the numbers of chargers in any location and charger ratings to help you avoid the less reliable chargers.
 You have to pay for premium to get Android Auto and Apple CarPlay display in your car screen.
+And you’ll get a 5% discount when using Zap Pay.

-Networks with live data on Zap-Map are indicated with an icon on their respective logos.
-Updated every five minutes, live data shows a blue marker around charge point icons when it is in use.
+Live data shows a blue marker around charge point icons when at least one is in use.
+But you can’t see at a glance whether this means there’s a charger free.
 Networks include: Instavolt, Osprey, Gridserve, MFG, BP Pulse, ESB, GeniePoint, Fastned, Ionity, Tesla, Shell, ChargePlace Scotland,

 ✔ Community chat is well used so you can see if a charger has had issues recently

-✘ Charger colours aren’t particularly user-friendly (note: we found out how to get a handy symbols key in the app)
+✘ Colours of charger pins in the map aren’t very intuitive (note: we found out how to get a handy symbols key in the app)

 Sign up for the Zap-Map newsletter to get the latest on Zap-Map and charging news.